RTÉ Radio: Digital Radio and DAB

 RTÉ Radio is streamed on the Internet and broadcast digitally on Saorview digital terrestrial television, on Virgin Media Ireland digital cable services, on the Saorsat satellite services (Spot beam on Eutelsat KA-SAT 9E) and core FM channels are available on Astra 2E @ 28.2°E, where they can be found in the Sky and Freesat EPGs or tuned manually at 11914 H 27500 5/6.
-Between 2006 and 2021, RTE Radio was also broadcast via DAB.
+Between 2006 and 2021, RTÉ Radio was also broadcast via DAB.

+History

 RTÉ had operated multiplex 1 (block 12C) on the Irish digital radio platform (DAB).
 The broadcaster launched nine digital-only channels in May 2007, as part of a trial to assess if demand existed for new radio services.
 This ran alongside a brief commercial radio trial MUX in some areas, which did not continue beyond the trial phase.
 On 30 November 2008 the trial ended and a permanent service was introduced.
 RTÉ officially launched six stations: RTÉ 2XM, RTÉ Chill/RTÉ Junior (timeshare), RTÉ Choice, RTÉ Gold, and RTÉ Pulse and RTÉ Radio 1 Extra.

 Two of the trial stations were not continued.
 RTÉ Digital Radio News, which played the most recent Radio 1 news bulletin on loop and RTÉ Playback, a listen back service with content from Radio 1 and 2fm did not form part of the official launch.
 RTÉ Radio 1 Extra also continued to be broadcast, providing extra programming, such as sports coverage often broadcast only on the RTÉ Radio 1 Long Wave (AM) service.

 Approximately 44% of the country was able to receive RTÉ DAB service.
 It was never extended nationally to all areas serviced by FM.
 Transmitters provided DAB coverage focused on three cities: Dublin, Limerick and Cork and parts of the Northeast.

-On 6 November 2019, RTÉ management announced that, as part of a major cost-saving program, all of its digital radio stations would be closed.
+On 6 November 2019, RTÉ management announced that, as part of a major cost-saving programme, all of its digital radio stations would be closed.
 RTÉ ceased broadcasting using DAB on 31 March 2021.
 However, its digital-only channels remain available as online streaming services and though the Saorview DTT service and on Virgin Media Ireland digital cable TV.

-RTÉ's digital radio stations continue to be broadcast on Saorview Digital Terrestrial TV, Virgin Media Ireland cable and core services are carried on satellite television platforms on Astra 28.2°E and are included in the Sky and Freesat EPGs.
-All services remain available streaming online, accessible through the RTÉ website and many online radio platforms, including smart speaker services.
+Additionally, core services are carried on satellite television platforms on Astra 28.2°E, and are included in the Sky and Freesat EPGs.
+All services remain available streaming online, accessible through the RTÉ website and many online radio platforms, and are accessible via smart speaker services.